markhughes/better-php-obfuscator/README.md

 As your software must be understandable by the **php runtime**, but needs to be very difficult to understand by human people, obfuscation is a very good way to achieve this goal.

+## Legacy Documentation Follows

+This will be rewritten and moved to the wiki at some point.
 ### YAK Pro - Php Obfuscator Obfuscation Main Features:

 - Removes all comments, indentation, and generates a single line program file.